xaxys/bubbler/README.md

 In this example, `FRAME_HEADER` is a constant field with a value of `0xAA`.

-Or you can use enum value defined in previous enum type as constant value:
+Or you can use an enum value defined in a previous enum type as a constant value:

 ```c
 enum FrameType[1] {